Makktu/StarDrifter-2025/README.md

 ### Thu 30 Jan 2025

-TBD: full functionality of bullets pickups
+Full functionality of 2 or bullets pickups added (game balancing effects TBD) Started adding pickups strategically around the map (from Start area to bottom of 1st section) Game is much too hard right now.
+Not really a game yet at all.

+### Fri 31 Jan 2025

+Game balance considerations
-Then Add pickups strategically around the map and finally start thinking about game balance in general and what actual game is here (or not).
+hat actual game is here (or not).
 And prune folders of redundant files (tidy up)
 And: make player shield destroy swarmers as additional benefit.
 AND: camera zoom for big areas where player needs to see scope of challenge